seray-i/seray-i.github.io/publications/index.md

 **Invited Talks**

+Workshop on AAC, Social Robotics, and Conversational AI, University of Groningen -	April ’25.
+Focus: An interactive discussion with Dr Mike Clarke on AI priorities for social interaction across the lifespan.

+Human Computer Interaction BSc/MSc module lecture, King’s College London – Dec ’23, ‘24.
+Title of talk: ‘Understanding Users: Cross-Disciplinary Methods for Studying Parenting and Child Mental Health’.

+The Neurodiversity for Connected Learning Symposium, Chiba Institute of Technology, Japan – Sep ’23.
+Title of talk: ‘Neurodiversity and Mental Health’.

+Project Converse symposium, University at Buffalo and University of North Carolina at Chapel Hill – June ‘23.
+Title of talk: AAC Mediated Interactions in the Multimodal Classroom.

+Career talk with final year BSc students, University of East Anglia Speech & Language Therapy – 	April ‘23.
+Title of talk: From Clinical Practice to Academic Research.

 Women in Informatics conference, KCL.
 Title of talk: Investigating and designing for in-situ parenting support with technology, March 2023.

 Human Computer Interaction BSc/MSc module, King’s College London (KCL).
 Title of talk: HCI as an interdisciplinary field, November 2022.